xRotor/FABulous_Bladed_functions/README.md

 There are plenty more functionalities.
 It is not a sorted and well documented library, but I hope that reading through the scripts will clarify the usage and intention and serves as a basis for own Bladed pre- and post-processing.

-Don't hesitate to ask, if there are any questions.
+Don't hesitate to ask if there are any questions.

 Fabian